Set Current Location

 This unexpected little museum is located in the back of Surf Club Records and it aims to commemorate Texas surfing history.
 Despite it's diminutive size, the museum showcases everything about the mighty waves of the Gulf of Mexico, where visitors can see vintage surf boards, photographs and other surfing paraphernalia from the beginning of the sport to the present-day.
 When you're done, check out the selection of tunes in the shop and take a pic in front of the "woody" outside the front door of the museum.

-Built in 1849, this manse was originally the home of Senator Forbes Britton.
-Constructed with local brick and scored masonry, the house got received its name after the estate's 100th anniversary in 1949.
-At the time it was built the former senator could see the wharf from the house, but after years of devastating hurricanes in the early part of the 20th Century, the shoreline was moved farther east and the sea wall was built.
-Amazingly, it has survived subsequent storms over the decades and today it's open for visitors.
+Built in 1849, this mansion was originally the home of Senator Forbes Britton.
+Constructed with local brick and scored masonry, the house got its name after the estate's 100th anniversary in 1949.
+At the time it was built the former senator could see the wharf from the house.
+Marvel at the petticoat tables in the foyer, the odd placement of light switches on the floorboards, and the spellbinding porcelain doll collection upstairs, for the house conveys different stories pertaining to different eras.

 This building was designed by the renowned architect Philip Johnson, where he used a material called 'shellcrete', which is a combination of shells and concrete.
 The tri-level structure stands majestically by the bay and it houses an interesting permanent collection as well as constant temporary exhibitions.
 Most pieces are American contemporary and include paintings and sculptures from renowned artists like Georgia O'Keefe and Jackson Pollock.
 For the little ones there is a children's play area located downstairs and if art makes you hungry, step into the elegant Dobson Cafe for a light lunch.